mzy2240/ESA/docs/rst/welcome/what.rst

 Additionally, ESA uses the scientific computing packages you know and love, including Numpy and Pandas.
 In addition to wrapping 100% of the functions provided by SimAuto, ESA provides helper functions that further ease development.
-Below is a quick motivating example that shows how easy it is to use SimAuto.
+Below is a quick motivating example (also found in :ref:`increase-loading`) that shows how easy it is to use SimAuto.

 .. include:: snippets/increase_loading_14.rst